 I’ve made my debut over at Sojourners with an article on decentering whiteness through new venture activity led by people of color.
 For posterity sake, I’ve included most of the first version of my article here on the blog as it takes a somewhat different approach on an important (to me) topic for the contemporary church.
-Your thoughts are welcome.
+I should note, that terminology of “whiteness” is traumatic for white people just now engaging in conversations on race.
+“Whiteness” denotes the system that’s been in place benefiting white skin because it’s classified as superior.
+It’s a made up construct based on phenotype.
+Dismantling systems of “whiteness” doesn’t mean discarding your identity (if you are white).
+Your identity is part rooted in your ethnicity (of course fully rooted in your image bearing character).

 The church is undergoing a re-construction of institutional power that includes the work of decentering whiteness and decolonization.
 It’s a deep commitment every Christian should embody as genuine followers of Jesus who commands us to love one another and the other.
 Yet, I want to suggest that the future of contemporary Christianity is not dependent on whether dominant churches or institutions do the work of decentering power well, or even at all.